ma96o/chatspace/README.md

 ### User
 ```
-  has_many :messages, as: :messageable
+  has_many :messages
   has_many :groups, through: :users_groups
 ```

 ### Group
 ```
-  has_many :messages, as:messageable, dependent: :delete_all
+  has_many :messages
   has_many :users, through: :users_groups
 ```

 ### Message
 ```
+  belongs_to :user
-  belongs_to :messagable, polymorphic: true
+  belongs_to :group
 ```

 ### UsersGroup